-In November 2006, the Company entered into a collaboration agreement with Nycomed Danmark, APS (Nycomed).
+In November 2006, the Company entered into a collaboration agreement with Nycomed.
 Under the terms of the agreement, the Company licensed to Nycomed the exclusive commercialization rights to POSIDUR for the European Union (EU) and select other countries.
-Nycomed paid an upfront license fee of \$14 million, with future potential additional milestone payments of up to \$188 million upon achievement of defined development, regulatory and sales milestones.
-The Company will jointly direct and equally fund with Nycomed a development program for POSIDUR intended to secure regulatory approval in both the U.S. and the EU In addition, the Company will manufacture and supply the product to Nycomed for commercial sale in the territory licensed to Nycomed.
+Nycomed paid an upfront license fee of \$14.0 million, with future potential additional milestone payments of up to \$188.0 million upon achievement of defined development, regulatory and sales milestones; of the \$188.0 million described above, \$8.0 million was recognized as revenue in the second quarter of 2007 due to the achievement of a clinical development milestone and received by the

+Company in August 2007.
+The Company is jointly directing and equally funding with Nycomed a development program for POSIDUR intended to secure regulatory approval in both the U.S. and the EU.
+In addition, the Company will manufacture and supply the product to Nycomed for commercial sale in the territory licensed to Nycomed.
 Nycomed will pay the Company blended royalties on sales in the defined territory of 15-40% depending on annual sales, as well as a manufacturing markup.
 The Company retains full commercial rights to POSIDUR in the U.S., Canada, Asia and other countries.
 The agreement shall continue in effect until terminated.
 The agreement provides each party with specified termination rights, including the right of each party to terminate the agreement upon material breach of the agreement by the other party.
-In addition, Nycomed shall have the right to terminate the agreement after expiry of patents covering POSIDUR in all major market countries in the EU, in the event that a specified clinical milestone is not met for POSIDUR and for adverse product events.
-The Company has the right to terminate the agreement in the event that Nycomed pursues directly or indirectly any proceeding seeking to have any of our POSIDUR related patents revoked or declared invalid, unpatentable or unenforceable.
-In contrast to the Company's other collaborations, because the Company and Nycomed jointly control and fund the development of POSIDUR, the Company will not recognize revenue from the reimbursement of qualified research expenses by Nycomed.
-Rather, the Company will record research expense equal to its share of the joint expenses incurred under the product development plan.
-For the three months ended March 31, 2007 and 2006, the Company recorded a reduction of \$2.2 million and \$0 in research and development expenses representing a net reimbursement from Nycomed reflecting that both parties bore 50% of the development expenses for POSIDUR.
-In addition, the Company recognized \$763,000 and \$0 as collaborative research and development revenue for the three months ended March 31, 2007 and 2006, respectively, from the amortization of the \$14.0 million up-front fee.
+In addition, Nycomed shall have the right to terminate the agreement after expiry of patents covering POSIDUR in all major market countries in the EU and for adverse product events.

+In contrast to the Company's other collaborations, because the Company and Nycomed jointly control and fund the development of POSIDUR, the Company does not recognize revenue from the reimbursement of qualified research expenses by Nycomed.
+Rather, the Company records research expense equal to its share of the joint expenses incurred under the product development plan.
+As a result of the collaboration agreement with Nycomed, the Company's research and development expenses were reduced by a net amount of \$997,000 and \$4.3 million, respectively, for the three and nine months ended September 30, 2007, compared to \$0 for the same periods in 2006.
+The net reduction in research and development expenses for these periods represent a net reimbursement from Nycomed reflecting that both parties bore 50% of the development expenses defined under the collaboration agreement for POSIDUR.
+In addition, the Company recognized \$763,000 and \$2.3 million as collaborative research and development revenue for the three and nine months ended September 30, 2007, respectively, from the amortization of the \$14.0 million up-front fee paid by Nycomed, while there was no revenue in the corresponding periods in 2006 since the collaborative agreement was not entered into until November 2006.